indico/indico/docs/source/installation/production/debian/apache.rst

     backups once you start using Indico in production!

-.. _centos-apache-web:
+.. _deb-apache-web:

-4. Configure uWSGI & Apache
+3. Configure uWSGI & Apache
 ---------------------------

 The default uWSGI and Apache configuration files should work fine in